|Core Requirements||9 units|

 Will I have to complete any part of my Online School Librarianship program at an APU campus location?

-No. You can complete your school librarianship program entirely online.
+No. You can complete your library degree program entirely online.
 No campus visits or meetings are required.

 How do I get started?